xjtu-intsoft/MiniDetector/README.md

 ## Structure
 * /benchmark:
-  * dataflow_7miniapps: The calibration dataset used in this paper.
-7 mini-apps for data flow calibration.
-The calibration result file is in \_\_log\_\_/label.csv under each mini-app folder.
+  * Dataflow-14MiniApps: The calibration dataset used in this paper.
+14 mini-apps for data flow calibration.
+The calibration result file is in "label.csv" under each mini-app folder.
-  * tuple_306sentences.json: The calibration dataset used in this paper.
-306 privacy policy sentences with detailed annotations.
+  * PrivacyPolicy-40MiniApps: The calibration dataset used in this paper.
+40 privacy policies with detailed annotations.
+  * UIText-100MiniApps: 100 mini-apps' layout file and information extraction label.
+  * Consistency-40MiniApps: 40+ mini-apps' code, include the same mini-apps as PrivacyPolicy-40MiniApps.

+* /vocabularies:
+    * Two vacabularies, include type and operation.

 * /dataset:
    * Because github has a size limit of single file, we upload the dataset at zenodo:https://doi.org/10.5281/zenodo.7159718.